mehulagg/gitlab_test/doc/install/installation.md

    ```shell
    sudo apt-get install -y postgresql postgresql-client libpq-dev postgresql-contrib
    ```
-1. Start the postgre service and confirm that the database service is running:
+1. Start the postgre service and confirm that the database service is up and running:

    ```shell
    sudo service postgresql start